victoraguilarc/places-api/README.md

 * `make locales` harverst translate string and generate .po files.
 * `make compile_locales` compile translation strings.

-### Code Quality
+### Code quality hooks

-Firstly we need to configure pre-commit hooks, we need to do this just one time.
+To configure pre-commit hooks, we need to do this just one time.

 * `brew install pre-commit` installs pre-commit
 * `pre-commit install` install hooks in the current repo.